 Figure 6.26.1-1: The SCF, SPF and the SDMF

-The SCF is connected to the SBI bus, and the interface between SCF and SPF is reference point instead of SBI.
+The SCF is connected to the SBI bus and the interface between SCF and SPF is reference point instead of SBI.

 Editor's note: Whether the SDMF is connected to SBI bus is FFS.